 “During my temporary return I began seeing obvious signs from the Lord that led me to believe I was in the right place, home.
 After my mom passed, my whole outlook on life and music changed, and my love for singing was renewed.”

-Presently, Cole is spending time with his Dad, grandparents and the rest of his family south of Houston on the Coast of Texas where he was raised.
+Presently, Cole is spending time with his wife -Tabitha, bonus daughter, dad, granny and the rest of his family south of Houston on the Coast of Texas where he was raised.
 He has shows booked through the end of the year and into next year and is about to embark on a radio tour to promote his latest release.

 “ I’ve always felt home in Texas, whether it’s at my farm in the east Texas pines, or catching speckled trout in the surf 5 minutes from my house.
 Everywhere I go here, I’m always close to family and friends.”